 Iodisation

-A potential concern of reducing population salt intake is that it would interfere with the national iodisation fortification programme.
+A potential concern of reducing salt intake within the population is that it would interfere with the national iodisation fortification programme.
 However, if salt is sufficiently iodated, a salt intake as low as 5 g per day would provide an adequate amount of iodine.
-In SA, salt is sufficiently iodated to a concentration of 40 to 60 ppm, so the salt-lowering message will not interfere with the nutritional requirements for iodine intake in the population.62
+In SA, salt is sufficiently iodated to a concentration of 40 to 60 ppm, so the salt-lowering message will not interfere with the nutritional requirements for iodine intake in the population.69

 Conclusion

-There is conclusive evidence of the adverse effect of excessive dietary salt consumption on health, particularly on blood pressure, leading to cardiovascular disease.
-In view of the significant increase of hypertension in the South African population over the past decade, predisposing factors including high salt intake are thus needed to reduce blood pressure in the future.
-Current recommendations indicate that in order to prevent chronic diseases, the population average consumption of salt should be less than 5 g per day (2 g per day of sodium).1 As population-based reductions in dietary sodium consumption are highly cost-effective, there is clearly a need for governments to allocate this high priority.
+There is conclusive evidence of the adverse effects of excessive dietary salt consumption on health, particularly on blood pressure, leading to cardiovascular disease.
+In view of the significant increase in hypertension among the South African population over the past decade, predisposing factors such as high salt intake needs to be curtailed in order to reduce blood pressure in the future.
+Current recommendations indicate that to prevent chronic diseases, the population average consumption of salt should be less than 5 g per day i.e. 2 g per day of sodium.1 As population-based reductions in dietary sodium consumption are highly cost-effective, there is clearly a need for government to invest in this high priority.
 In South Africa, national strategies are underway to achieve this via regulation of the sodium content of certain categories of processed foods and the reformulation of these foods by the food industry.
-However, these policies will take a number of years to implement and need to be supported by concurrent changes in the environment which would empower consumers to make healthier food choices (e.g. via clear labelling of processed foods) as well as via active health promotion and consumer education.
-In South Africa, the main sources of salt have been identified and include certain categories of processed foods, while discretionary salt added at the table and during cooking remain important contributors.
+However, these policies will take a number of years to be implemented and need to be supported by concurrent changes in the environment which would empower consumers to make healthier food choices (e.g. via clear labelling of processed foods) as well as via active health promotion and consumer education.
+In South Africa, the main sources of salt have been identified and include certain categories of processed foods.
+Discretionary salt added at the table and during cooking remain important contributors to dietary salt intake, however, it is important that these categories of processed foods also need to be reduced.
 Importantly, salt is sufficiently iodated in South Africa, therefore a salt-restricted diet of 5 g per day will not compromise iodine status.
-The South African FBDG’s have been developed to help guide healthier food choices by the population, including a reduction in sodium intake.
-Practically these guidelines translate to a daily diet that includes plenty of vegetables and fruit, regular intake of legumes and a moderate intake of minimally processed whole grain starchy foods, as well as inclusion of low-fat dairy products and fish, lean meat or chicken.
-Adoption of the revised FBDG “Use salt and foods high in salt sparingly” strengthens the drive to lower population salt intake - this would ultimately contribute to reducing the burden of hypertension and CVD in SA.
+The South African FBDG’s have been developed to help guide healthier food choices by the population which includes a reduction in sodium intake.
+Practically, these guidelines translate to a daily diet that includes plenty of vegetables and fruit, regular intake of legumes and a moderate intake of minimally processed whole grain starchy foods, as well as inclusion of low-fat dairy products and fish, lean meat or chicken.
+Adoption of the revised FBDG which states “Use salt, and foods high in salt, sparingly” strengthens the drive to lower national levels of salt intake which would ultimately contribute to reducing the burden of hypertension and CVD in SA.

 References